neurospin/unicog/unicogfmri/utils_unicogfmri/physiological_correction/README.md

     %
     % IMPORTANT:
     %
-    % 1) organize your data: all .nii and .log files must be in the same local
+    % 1) put all your data (.nii file, .log files) in a directory called "data"
-    %    directory for every subject (for example "fMRI").
+    %    at the same level as this .m file
     %
-    % 2) in Matlab, add the directory containing the "PhysIO" toolbox and run
-    %    SPM (only necessary once for a Matlab session):
+    % 2) before using this fuction, run the local installation of SPM8
+    %    (necessary only the first time after opening Matlab).
+For example:
     %
-    %    addpath('/path_to_the_toolbox/PhysIO/')
+    % addpath /home/am985309/matlab/spm8
-    %    spm8 # or other version
     % spm('fmri')
     %
-    % 3) run this function in the directory of the subject containing the data
-    %    (.nii and .log files).
-    %
     % CAREFUL: This function only computes the regressors for one fMRI session
     %          (one .nii file)!
     %
     % Inputs:
-    %        - name of the local directory containing the data: .nii images,
+    %        - name of the local directory containing the data
-    %        the physiological data (files _PULS.log, _RESP.log, _Info.log),
-    %        and the file 'SliceTimingInfo.mat' (computed with the function
-    %        'create_SliceTimingInfo_mat.m').
-This directory will also be the
-    %        output directory where the regressors ( file
-    %        "physio_regressors_*.txt") will be copied in.
     %        - name of the .nii file (fMRI session) which must be the same root
     %        name for the physiological data files from Siemens 3T Minneapolis
     %        (_PULS.log, _RESP.log and _Info.log)
-    %        - order of cardiac phase Fourier expansion (e.g. 3)
-    %        - order of respiratory phase Fourier expansion (e.g. 4)
-    %        - order of sum/difference of cardiac/respiratory phase expansion
-    %        (phase interaction) (e.g. 1)
     %        - verbose_level indicates the number of plots to display:
     %        0 = none; 1 = main plots (default);  2 = debugging plots, for
     %        setting up new study; 3 = all plots
     %
     % Output: file containing the physiological regressors, which is named with
-    %         the prefix "physio_regressors_" plus the root name, plus ".txt".
+    %         the prefix "physio_regressors_" plus the root name, plus ".txt"
-    %         This file is copied in the local data directory.
     %         The output matrix contains columns corresponding to the
     %         regressors such that (for an example of order 3 for cardiac
     %         signal and order 4 for respiration):